 Reef-Roids contain only naturally occurring marine plankton and a special zooplankton that you won’t find in other brands.
 It’s also specially formulated to protect the water from degradation, and has been rated highly for use with filter-feeding corals.
 You’ll notice significant polyp extension when you use this product because the coral really responds to it.

 While you can use this product to broadcast feed by pouring it into a high flow area, it’s recommended that target feeding is used with this coral food.
 Use a syringe, turkey baster, or other appropriate tool to get the food right up to where the coral will easily be able to absorb and benefit from the special blend of nutrients.
 Another great thing about this product is that, with normal use, one container should last for three months.
 This is an economical and effective choice.

 One of the most interesting things about Coral Frenzy is it’s formulated to feed just about everything in your tank, from various corals to small fish.
 Because it has a little something for everything in your tank, it helps take some of the guesswork out of what you should use to provide all the right nutrients.
 This is a great choice if you don’t have the time or the discipline to worry about live or frozen food for your reef tank.

 This coral food includes phytoplankton, which in and of itself doesn’t feed your coral.
-Phytoplankton feeds the microfauna that live in your tank which in turn feed the coral.
-This in combination with what the included zooplankton contributes to the vast range of nutrients included in Coral Frenzy.
+Phytoplankton feeds the microfauna that live in your tank, which in turn feed the coral.
+This works in combination with the included zooplankton to contribute to the vast range of nutrients included in Coral Frenzy.

-Coral has a great response to Coral Frenzy.
+Coral responds exceptionally well to Coral Frenzy.
 There are no secret ingredients or fillers and everything is listed on the side of the container.
-It even comes with a manufactured date on the label so you know how long it’s been on the shelf.
+It even comes with a manufacture date on the label so you know how long it’s been on the shelf.
 It’s good for up to 12 months.